albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 ~~~~~~~~~~~~~~~~~

 The table view allows the same operations as the search table view
 except sorting.
-See :ref:`table-view` for more information.
+See :ref:`ui-tables` for more information.

 All selected elements in the flight plan table view will be highlighted
 on the map using a black/green circle.
 See
-:ref:`highlights` for more information.
+:ref:`highlights-legend` for more information.
 Use
 ``Shift+Click`` or ``Ctrl+Click`` to select two or more elements
 (multi-selection).